camunda-consulting/camunda-7-code-examples/task-name-beautifier/README.md

     3. Follow the instructions for installing the module in JBoss AS7 described above
     4. Start the server
-    5. Run the Arquillian test case, which by default connects to a fox platform running locally on JBoss AS 7
+    5. Run the Arquillian test case, which by default connects to a camunda BPM platform running locally on JBoss AS 7
         1. Run the class `ArquillianTest` as a JUnit test in Eclipse **OR** Run test with Maven on the command line using: